 School

+name:

-name: Name of
+Name of Tutor group:

-child: Tutor group:
+child:

 Medical

 diagnosis

 or

 condition:

 Medication

 currently

 prescribed:

+•

+Describe

-Describe medical needs
+medical need ds

 and give

 details of

 child's

-symptoms and
+symptoms a nd

 triggers:

 Name of

 medication,

-dose, method
+dose, metho d

 of

-administration,
+administratio on

-when to be
+when to be ,

 taken, side

+effects, cont ra-

-effects, contra- indications:
+indications: iu iii

-mulcations.
+indications.

 What

-constitutes an
+constitutes a n

-emergency,
+emergency, n

-and the action

-to be taken if
+and the action to be taken it

 this occurs:

+Con the If no places outling any additional training

 Can the If no, please outline any additional training

-medication be information which will be required:
+medication b information which will be required:

-self- morniadori minori min po roquirou.

-administered?:

-Policy Status: Approved Ref.
-HS2 Page 18 of 20
+self-

+administered 17:

+Policy Document

+Medical Treatment Policy

+Daily care requirements:

+Storage of medication:

+Arrangements for school visits: (Please state any specific needs for residential visits) Please refer to the Federation's Educational Visits Policy should you require further information.

+Staff member(s) with responsibility and training required (if applicable)

+Headteacher's agreement

+It is agreed that this child will receive the above listed medication as directed in this Individual Medical Care Plan.

+Date:

+Signed:

+Print name:

+(The Headteacher/Head of Setting/Named Member of Staff)

+Parental and pupil agreement

-Daily care requirements: Storage of medication: Arrangements for school visits: (Please state any specific needs for residential visits) Please refer to the Federation's Educational Visits Policy should you require further information.
-Staff member(s) with responsibility and training required (if applicable) \neg Individual Medic this child will receive the above listed medication as directed in thi s Signed: Print name: rad of Setting/Named Member of Staff) involved with my upil agreement medical information contained in this plan may be shared with indi y child's care and education (this includes individual emergency se I must notify the Academy of any changes in writing.
-I agree that the Date: Signed: fessional agreement information is accurate and up to date.
+I agree that the medical information contained in this plan may be shared with individuals involved with my child's care and education (this includes individual emergency services).
+I understand that I must notify the Academy of any changes in writing.

+Date:

+Signed:

+Print name:

+Healthcare professional agreement

+I agree that the informatio on is accurate and up to date.

+Date:

+Signed:

 Print name: